Taylor-eOS/layout-classifier/README.md

 ### Overview

 This project is a simple educational experiment for practicing machine learning concepts.
 It **extracts and classifies text blocks** from PDF documents based on their geometric and linguistic features.
 The program processes individual blocks of text, such as headers, body text, and footnotes, and uses machine learning techniques to predict the type of text.
-The project is designed to assist in the automated analysis of PDF documents by leveraging both textual and structural features.
+The project is designed to assist in the automated classification of PDF documents, for instance for conversion into reflowable formats.

-The project is currently a work in progress, does posess the ability to apply the model to whole documents, but this requires a fair amount of training data.
-I'm seeing 100% accurate results after 100 pages of training, which would still save you a quarter of the time if your file is 400 pages long.
+The project is currently a work in progress.
+It does posess a simple ability to apply previously trained models to documents, but this requires a fair amount of training data to give accurate results.
+Machine learning is just not good at specificity.
+I'm seeing 99% accurate results for everything except quotes after about 100 pages of training on a specific file, which would still save you a quarter of the work if your file is 400 pages long.

 ### Key Features